Joel S. Hellman – Dean

 Joel Hellman became Dean of the Walsh School of Foreign Service at Georgetown University in July 2015 after 25 years working on some of the most complex issues of governance, conflict and the political economy of development as both a scholar and practitioner.
 He served at the World Bank in many senior roles including Chief Institutional Economist, Director of the Center for Conflict, Security and Development in Nairobi, Kenya where he led the Bank’s engagement with the most challenging fragile and conflict-affected states around the world, and Coordinator of the Bank’s response in Indonesia to the devastating Asian tsunami.
 He was the Senior Political Counselor at the European Bank for Reconstruction and Development in London, leading its political engagement and analysis on Russia, Central Asia and Eastern Europe.
 As a scholar, Dr. Hellman was a political science professor focusing on the politics of economic reform at Harvard University and Columbia University.
 Follow him @joelhellman_SFS.

 Anthony Clark Arend – Senior Adviser to the Dean

-Anthony Clark Arend is a Professor of Government and Foreign Service at Georgetown University and the Director of the Master in Science in Foreign Service Program.
+Anthony Clark Arend is a Professor of Government and Foreign Service at Georgetown University and Senior Advisor to the Dean.
 Dr. Arend received a Ph.D. and an M.A. in Foreign Affairs from the Woodrow Wilson Department of Government and Foreign Affairs of the University of Virginia.
 He received a B.S.F.S., magna cum laude, from the Edmund A. Walsh School of Foreign Service at Georgetown University.
 He is author of Legal Rules and International Society (Oxford).
 Follow him @arenda.